-One evening in late January, the dogs were let out into the backyard and two giant coyotes met them at the fence.
+The dogs were let out into the backyard, and two giant coyotes met them at the fence.
 The coyotes, or coyote-wolf hybrids, looked hungry.

 So my next door neighbor took these pics this morning.
 That’s the pond in my backyard and those are some LARGE coyotes (or coywolves?)...😳😳😳

 While the dogs are medium-sized, one looks to be a Boxer, and coyotes rarely go after animals their own size, they will attack pets if they are hungry enough.
 On the other hand, if there is a surplus of food in the area, coyotes can live side-by-side with domestic animals.
 Coyote populations can be found in almost every urban area in the United States and tend to stick to more natural diets.